5 marketing metrics to track in 2022

 The metric that matters is to aim for 10x leads.
 Let’s say you need 10 new retainer clients in 2022.
 Doing the math means you’ll need 100 leads (10 multiplied by 10).
 Not every lead will result in a sale.
 If you do this consistently, you’ll get some leads, some you won’t.
 You can track your progress easily on a monthly basis.

 Are you on track to get 100 leads this month?
-If not, bring your teams together to work on it and improve.
+If not, bring your sales and marketing team together to work on it and improve.

 Most people associate the previous two customer acquisition metrics, generating awareness and leads, with what a marketer does.